Webinar

 Merchant of Record vs Payment Facilitator: how are they different?

-A payment facilitator (also known as a payfac) is a third-party merchant service that helps businesses process payments online.
-These are typically used by small businesses that don’t have established relationships with merchant accounts and banks (which is a costly process and takes months to set up).
-Going down the payfac route can often help businesses get on their feet quickly.
+A payment facilitator (also known as a PayFac) is a third-party merchant service that helps businesses process payments online.
+Payfacs create a single master merchant account with a payment processor, and this typically used by small businesses that don’t have established relationships with merchant accounts and banks (which is a costly process and takes months to set up).
+Going down the PayFac route can often help businesses get on their feet quickly.

 Payfacs look after:

-• Payment processing on behalf of the seller (known as a sub-merchant),
+• Setting up payment processing on behalf of the seller (known as a sub-merchant)

-Examples of merchant of records include: Paddle, Apple App Store, Amazon
+Examples of merchant of records include: Paddle, Apple App Store, Google Play Store, Amazon

 • Calculate tax on every transaction